WHS-FRC-3467/Training-Library/readme.md

 ```
 The `FlywheelMechanism` object (`io`) will be used to send commands to the flywheel hardware.

-### 3.4 Implementing the `periodic` Method
+### 3.3 Implementing the `periodic` Method

 The `periodic` method is called repeatedly (about every 20ms) during the robot's operation.
-Use it to log the current command and update the flywheel mechanism:
+Use it to log the current command and update the flywheel mechanism's io, add the following method below the class constructor (not inside):
 ```java
 @Override
 public void periodic() {